WhackJobInt/postal3scriptdocs/docs/objects/object.md

 # Object Entities

 ## Object
-An object or entity, such as an NPC or a prop.
+An object, such as an NPC, Player or a prop.

-In Postal3Script you always have access to important objects such as a target or yourself, so you can check and do stuff to them.
+In Postal3Script you have access to certain objects such as `target` or the behavior's host, and you can either manipulate or read from them.

-You don't always have access to the Caller, as it's heavily dependent on the Event that caused the NPC to enter the pattern.
+You don't always have access to the `caller`, as it's heavily dependent on the Event that caused the Object to enter the pattern.

-Typically, the caller means something or someone that forced the NPC to enter it.
+Typically, the caller means something or someone that forced the Object to enter a pattern.

 <div class="admonition note">
 <p class="admonition-title">Note</p>